fernandeslouro/pomace/README.md

  - Will need a clock as well

 Sensors the board will have to process:
- - Water temperature
+ - Boiler temperature
  - Temperature of the waters going through the house (sanitary hot water)
- - Temperature insde the house
+ - Temperature inside the house *really a binary value provided by a thermostat inside the house)
  - Waste gas temperature
  - Flame light
+ - In the future:
     - Fullness of pyramid storage
     - Stalling of the motors (especially the pomace breaker)

 Components Required:
  - Arduino Mega [BOUGHT]